sauravyash/fury-of-dracula/README.md

 - Checking Paris rail connections (Lord Godalming, Round 2)
 - Checking Athens rail connections (none)

-### Custom
+## Gameview Tests
-- [x] Check the game score decreases by 1 each time Dracula finishes his turn.
+- [ ] Check the game score decreases by 1 each time Dracula finishes his turn.
-- [x] Check that the hunters loses 2 life points if they encounter a trap.
+- [ ] Check that the hunters loses 2 life points if they encounter a trap.
-- [x] Check that the hunters loses 4 life points if they encounter Dracula.
+- [ ] Check that the hunters loses 4 life points if they encounter Dracula.
 - [x] Check the game score decreases by 6 each time a hunter loses all their life points and is teleported to the Hospital of St Joseph and St Mary.
-- [x] Check the game score decreases by 13 each time a vampire matures.
+- [ ] Check the game score decreases by 13 each time a vampire matures.
-- [ ] Check that immature vampires can be killed within 6 moves of being spawned -> THE HUNT
-- [x] Check Dracula starts with 40 blood points
+- [ ] Check Dracula starts with 40 blood points
 - [ ] Check Dracula is permitted to exceed 40 blood points.
-- [x] Check Dracula loses 10 blood points each time he encounters a hunter.
+- [ ] Check Dracula loses 10 blood points each time he encounters a hunter.
-- [x] Check Dracula loses 2 blood points if he is at sea at the end of his turn.
+- [ ] Check Dracula loses 2 blood points if he is at sea at the end of his turn.
 - [ ] Check Dracula regains 10 blood points if he is in Castle Dracula at the end of his turn, even if he has been automagically teleported there.

-- [ ] Test for end of game
-  - [ ] if dracula runs out of life points    -> the HUNT
-  - [ ] if Game points reaches 0              -> the HUNT
-- [ ] Test Hunters cannot exceed 9 life points. -> TO DO
+- [ ] Test Hunters cannot exceed 9 life points.
-- [ ] A hunter gains 3 life points each time they rest -> TO DO
+- [ ] A hunter gains 3 life points each time they rest
-- [ ] Check that the sequence of Character moves is Lord Godalming, Dr. Seward, Van Helsing, Mina Harker, Dracula   -> THE HUNT
+- [ ] Check that the sequence of Character moves is Lord Godalming, Dr. Seward, Van Helsing, Mina Harker, Dracula
+- [ ] Check Hunter teleportation when reaching health <= 0 and helth is regained on next turn
+- [ ] Check that Dracula can never move to the Hospital of St Joseph and St Mary. -> MAKE AN ABORT
+- [ ] Test Dracula can't make a HIDE move if he has made a HIDE move in the last 5 rounds.

+- [ ] test drcula losing 2 health @ sea
+- [ ] Check that HIDE moves are revealed when they become the last move in Dracula's trail.

+## Hunter View Tests
+- [ ] Check that immature vampires can be killed within 6 moves of being spawned
 - [ ] Test Road, Rail and Sea moves
 - [ ] Test Rail move follows the sum rules (sum = round number + hunter number):
   - [ ] sum mod 4 is 0: The hunter may not move by rail this turn.
   - [ ] sum mod 4 is 1: The maximum allowed distance via rail is 1.
   - [ ] sum mod 4 is 2: The maximum allowed distance via rail is 2.
   - [ ] sum mod 4 is 3: The maximum allowed distance via rail is 3.
-- [X] Check Hunter teleportation when reaching health <= 0 and helth is regained on   -> TO DO next turn
-- [ ] Check auto teleportation when Dracula has no legal moves (because of previous moves) -> THE HUNT
-- [ ] Check that Dracula cannot make a LOCATION move to a location if he has already made a LOCATION move to that same location in the last 5 rounds. -> THE HUNT
+- [ ] Check that Dracula cannot make a LOCATION move to a location if he has already made a LOCATION move to that same location in the last 5 rounds.
-- [ ] Check that Dracula can never move to the Hospital of St Joseph and St Mary. -> MAKE AN ABORT
-- [ ] Test Dracula can't make a HIDE move if he has made a HIDE move in the last 5 rounds.
+- [ ] Test Location move that isnt adjacent to the current pos.
+- [ ] Test collaborative research move (when all hunters rest as their last move, they reveal dracula's last moves up to his last Location move)

+## Dracula View Tests
-- [ ] Test Dracula cannot make a HIDE move while he is at sea. -> THE HUNT
+- [ ] Test Dracula cannot make a HIDE move while he is at sea.
-- [ ] Test Location move that isnt adjacent to the current pos. -> THE HUNT
+- [ ] Test Location move that isnt adjacent to the current pos.
-- [ ] Test Double Back moves 1 to 5 -> TO DO
-- [ ] Test a double back move then 4 moves then another double back move is illegal -> THE HUNT
-- [X] test drcula losing 2 health @ sea
-- [ ] check for encounter when dracula move to a city -> THE HUNT
+- [ ] check for encounter when dracula move to a city
+- [ ] Check auto teleportation when Dracula has no legal moves (because of previous moves)
-  - [ ] Test when round number is divisible by 13, an immature vampire is placed, else a trap -> THE HUNT
+- [ ] Test when round number is divisible by 13, an immature vampire is placed, else a trap
-- [ ] check for max of 3 encounters at a city -> THE HUNT
+- [ ] check for max of 3 encounters at a city
-- [ ] Check that there are no encounters at sea -> THE HUNT
+- [ ] Check that there are no encounters at sea
-- [ ] Test collaborative research move (when all hunters rest as their last move, they reveal dracula's last moves up to his last Location move) -> THE HUNT
+- [ ] Test Double Back moves 1 to 5
-- [ ] Check that HIDE moves are revealed when they become the last move in Dracula's trail. -> ????
+- [ ] Test that a second double back move within the first five moves after a double back is illegal

+## IDK where to test (plz fix)
+- [ ] Test for end of game
+  - [ ] if dracula runs out of life points    -> the HUNT
+  - [ ] if Game points reaches 0              -> the HUNT